-- physical damage to Queensland Urban Utilities' sewerage infrastructure; - excessive odour generation within Queensland Urban Utilities' sewerage infrastructure; or - an accumulation of contaminants in Queensland Urban Utilities' sewerage infrastructure that must be purposely removed or treated by Queensland Urban Utilities.
+- physical damage to Queensland Urban Utilities' sewerage infrastructure; or - an accumulation of contaminants in Queensland Urban Utilities' sewerage infrastructure that must be purposely removed or treated by Queensland Urban Utilities.

 Nothing in this section limits or fetters the authority of Queensland Urban Utilities to recover costs for any other loss suffered by, or damage caused to, Queensland Urban Utilities as a result of the breach or non-compliance by the approval holder.